endurantgames/cosmiclegends/src/skills.md

         technique.
 This could present problems later on.
       - It takes much more time than you thought it would.
       - Lose 1 Health or 1 Might.
-      - Everyone in your laboratory loses 1 Health.
+      - Every Hero in your laboratory loses 1 Health.

 Socialite
 :   You are a known figure in high society, and know how to make an appearance.
     [cities]{.skill-specialty}

     - Roll [Socialite]{.action}    to impress someone with how important you are.
     - Roll [Socialite]{.adventure} to successfully mingle with the upper classes.
     - Roll [Socialite]{.detective} to investigate a charity's funding sources.
     - Roll [Socialite]{.mystery}   to hide your true social rank.